 Where can you buy rooster spur peppers?

 These are not easy chilies got source.
 Your best option is to consider their use as an ornamental pepper and grow them yourself.
-Rooster spur pepper seeds are available online.
+Rooster spur pepper seeds are available online (Amazon).
 These chilies work just as well in containers as they do in gardens, so no matter your space you can experience this pepper, both its flavor and its beauty, yourself.